Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

-Availability: On DVD and Blu-Ray, also streaming on Hulu and HiDive.com
+Availability: On DVD and Blu-Ray, out of print, also streaming on Hulu and HiDive.com

 Five years after Fate/Zero's Fourth Holy Grail, Shirou Emiya, the adopted son of Kiritsugu Emiya is dragged into the Fifth Holy Grail War, accidentally witnessing a confrontation between two historical figures, known for their warrior classes as Archer and Lancer.

 Being murdered by Lancer for being a witness to the secret war, Shirou is resurrected by Rin Tohsaka and is attacked by Lancer again, he inadvertently summons Saber, a Heroic Spirit, and together, they fight to obtain the Holy Grail to have a wish granted.